ryanve/taos/README.md

 ## Areas

 An **area** toggle is activated by adding the `data-taos-area` attribute to the `<a>` link that should be its control.
 The value of the attribute should be the selector for the element you want to toggle.
-Multiple elements can be cycled by separating selectors with commas.
+Multiple elements can be cycled by separating selectors with pipes `|`.
 Flags for duration (in milliseconds) and easing method can be added.
 In basic jQuery the two easing methods are `swing` (default) and `linear`.
 If using jQuery UI, then [these easing methods](http://jqueryui.com/demos/effect/easing.html) are also available.
 (If using a custom jQuery UI build, it must include the effects package.)

 #### 1-way (show/hide)